 Failing to comply with these regulations constitutes a violation of Mass.
 Gen. Laws ch.
 93.

 When collection tactics don't work—meaning, you don't pay up—the creditor might file a collection lawsuit against you.
-If you don't file an answer to the suit within the response period, the plaintiff (the creditor) can get a default judgment against you, meaning you automatically lose the case.
-Once the plaintiff gets its judgment, it can use all sorts of collection methods against you—like wage garnishment or a bank levy—to get paid.
+If you don't file an answer to the suit within the response period, the plaintiff (the creditor) can get a default judgment (an automatic win) against you.
+Once the plaintiff gets its judgment, it can use all sorts of collection methods against you, like wage garnishment or a bank levy, to get paid.

 Creditors typically find it easy to get default judgments because debtors often don't respond to collection lawsuits.
 But in these kinds of suits, the plaintiff's evidence is frequently flawed.
 Credit card companies and other creditors sell bad debts to debt purchasers, and paperwork tends to get lost along the way.
 The new owner of the debt might have trouble proving it owns the debt, calculating exactly how much you owe, or proving some other important aspect of its case.

 Massachusetts, unlike some other states, requires the plaintiff to provide specific evidence in collection suits.